lgbt-foundation/whitepaper/whitepaper.md

 ### Advisors

-The full list of advisors will be released shortly, several of which are high profile members of the LGBT or Crypto Community with significant track record in past ICOs.
-The announcement will be made, when the right balance of diverse advisors has been established.
+The full list of advisors will be released shortly, several of which are high profile members of the LGBT or crypto community with significant track records in past token sales.
+The announcement will be made when the right balance of diverse advisors has been established.

 ### Service Provider